Service Drive Permission Call 994-1723.

 - Do not park in a handicap zone

-- Do not park in a yellow zone or fine lane
+- Do not park in a yellow zone or fire lane

-- You are responsible for anyone parking your vehicle on campus.
+- You are responsible for anyone parking your vehicle or utilizing your permit on campus.

 - All students, faculty, staff, & visitors must register their vehicle or obtain a parking permit to park on campus.

-- You are responsible for all fines assigned to your vehicle.
+- You are responsible for all fines assigned to your vehicle or permit.

 Vehicle jump-starts are available 24 hours a day, seven days a week.
 Jumpstarts are available to anyone as long as the vehicle is located on university property or immediately adjacent to university property.
 There is no fee for this service.